copsTvFan/cops-episode-guide/guide.md

   police and had to be stopped.
 They have a new baby inside.
 They go to put him in the car and he flips out again and he has to be forced in.
 They weren't going to arrest him and told him that.
-She says he didn't know and she'll use the rent money to get him out of jail. from CP-1032.
+She says he didn't know and she'll use the rent money to get him out of jail.
+From CP-1032.

 ### CP-1638 / CP-1639